 Location of Trinity College and Book of Kells.
 A nice open space to go for a stroll and visit the Book of Kells.
 A little Escape away from the city traffic.
 Read more

 Very close to the city centre and most famous for having Croke Park in the area.
 Many Bed and Breakfasts, small shops and local bakeries and Close to Fairview Park.
+The average tourist is unlikely to find themselves around this area unless staying in one of the Bed and Breakfasts.
 Read more

 Dublin's Premier shopping Street and home to most of the major brands.
 Dublin's top store, Brown Thomas is located here.
 Many of Dublin's, if not Ireland's most famous pubs / bars are located in the streets off Grafton Street.
 Read more

-Our capitals main street.
+Our capital's main street.
 Named after the great Daniel O"Connell.
 The street has never really recovered from the 1960's / 1970's planning decisions during which time the street lost many of its original buildings to be replaced by horrible looking office blocks.
-Has recently required a new "Spire".
-The centre point of Dublin.
+Has recently required a new "Spire" as the centre point of Dublin.
 Read more

 Rathmines / Rathgar

-A 10-30 minute drive depending on traffic to Rathmines.
-Rathmines is traditionally know as flatland where thousands of civil servants, mostly from outside Dublin and students lived Monday to Friday when they would all travel back home to their families has changed a bit during the boom years when many houses were converted back into one family homes as they were originally built.
-Rathgar is a more upper class version of Rathmines.
+A 10-30-minute drive or walk depending on traffic to Rathmines.
+Rathmines is traditionally know as flatland where thousands of civil servants, mostly from outside Dublin and students lived Monday to Friday when they would all travel back home to their families.
+During the boom years, it did change a bit, when many houses were converted back into one family homes as they were originally built.
+Rathgar is a more upper-class version of Rathmines.
 Nice squares, some lovely houses, small busy streets.
 A little more relaxed than Rathmines.
 Read more

-Home to the Garden of Remembrance ,a nice place to relax for a while and the Parnell Monument, The Gate Theatre and The Rotunda Maternity Hospital.
-The Georgian Square it's self is nothing special which the exception of one or two buildings, the rest are quite plain.
+Home to the Garden of Remembrance, a nice place to relax for a while and the Parnell Monument, The Gate Theatre and The Rotunda Maternity Hospital.
+The Georgian Square itself is nothing special which the exception of one or two buildings, the rest are quite plain.
 Read more

 The largest enclosed park in Europe.
 A great spot to chill out.
 The Dublin Zoo is located here as is the famous POPE Cross where back in 1978 the then Pope John Paul 2nd said mass to over 1 million people.
-At the time we had around 3.5 million population in whole country.
+At the time, we had around 3.5 million population in the entire country.
 Read more

 Temple Bar AKA Temple Of Bars